 As New York’s population grows, necessary infrastructure changes in large and small cities across the state are keeping construction companies occupied.
-Residential and commercial buildings, heavy construction of roadways and bridges, and industrial projects all accompany major growth.
-As the construction industry tackles these developments, it is important for workers, business owners, and property owners alike to understand the significant role of state labor laws in order to best protect themselves, and their livelihood should a devastating accident take place.
+Residential and commercial buildings, heavy construction of roadways and bridges, and industrial projects all accompany significant growth.
+As the construction industry tackles these developments, workers, business owners, and property owners alike need to understand the significant role of state labor laws in protecting themselves and their livelihoods should a devastating accident occur.

-Accidents leading to injury are not uncommon in the construction industry.
-However, if an injury or wrongful death is the result of an accident that could have been prevented by following New York Construction Labor Laws, the worker has the right to sue for maximum compensation.
+Accidents that result in injury are not uncommon in the construction industry.
+However, if an injury or wrongful death results from an accident that could have been prevented by following New York Construction Labor Laws, the worker has the right to sue for maximum compensation.
 Regardless of whether they are non-union or working off the books, all construction workers are protected by these laws.

 New York Labor Law 241